 Beauty arrives by the bushel as local farms share their harvests.
 On market mornings, tables groan with golden honeys and colorful jams.
 Baskets overflow with squash, zucchini, collards, kale, radishes, and beautiful flowers and herbs.
 Other highlights?
 Farmers and artisans sharing warm hellos and loads of agricultural know-how.
 Town gossip is always free.

-Nature walks and bird walks are also going strong.
 More than 2,500 specimen trees are the draw at Boxerwood Nature Center & Woodland Garden, a short drive from downtown Lexington.
 Its 15 acres of wetlands, gardens, and meadowland are crisscrossed by easy trails.
-Bring your children to the new Fairy Forest here, where fairy folk have set up a colony.
-The Rockbridge Bird Club leads bird walks at Boxerwood the first Saturday of the month at 8am.
+Bring your children to the Fairy Forest here, where fairy folk have set up a colony.

 Find the Fun

-Calendar favorites for outdoor fun include music festivals at Glen Maury Park in Buena Vista.
-Check the calendar for dates more suggestions.
+Calendar favorites for outdoor entertainment in the summer include music festivals at Lime Kiln Theater in Lexington and Glen Maury Park in Buena Vista.
+Check the calendar for dates and more suggestions.